Commercial hybrid-electric flight in sight - first commercial 50 seat hybrid-electric plane by 2032

 Electrical propulsion could cause a paradigm shift in the aerospace and aviation industries.
 It has the potential to make flights quieter with reduced emissions, safer with reduced costs – and could open up new segments of aviation, including urban air taxis and a new sub-regional market.

 At Roland Berger, we have been following advances in the field of electrical propulsion closely.
-Around the globe, upwards of 100 electrically propelled aircraft are currently in development.
+Around the globe, around 215 electrically-propelled aircraft are currently in development.
 We are now witnessing an age of innovation in aerospace and aviation of a type not seen for decades.
 From technological development and investment by new entrants, to activity by major aerospace incumbents – the industry is set for a dramatic shift.

 Electrical propulsion promises greener flight

 Today aviation accounts for 2-3 percent of global anthropogenic CO2 emissions.
 If left to continue at the current pace of change, aviation's share of emissions could reach 10 percent by midcentury, or as high as 24 percent if other sectors get cleaner as quickly as some experts project.
 While aviation has improved its fuel consumption over the past 50 years, the sector has underpinned economic and social development and grown roughly 1.5 times faster than global GDP, and continued rapid growth is expected, driving emissions growth.

 With electrical propulsion, the scenario could look quite different.
 Aside from opening up new business models, enabling quieter aircraft and potentially making flight safer, the technology could also keep aviation's share of emissions at roughly current levels, even as other industries become cleaner.